Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-I worship Kalabhairava, the Supreme Lord of the city of Kashi, whose deafening roar of laughter shatters the myriad shells of the cosmos created by Brahma (the lotus-born), whose mere glance is enough to destroy the intricate web of our sins, and who is a stern disciplinarian.
-Who is the bestower of the eight supernatural powers (Ashta Siddhis) and who wears a garland of skulls.
+I worship Kalabhairava, the Lord of Kashi, whose loud laughter shatters the cosmic shells created by Brahma, whose mere glance destroys the web of sin, who is a fierce ruler, who grants the eight siddhis, and who wears a garland of skulls.

 Verse 8